-- Clinically vulnerable people (including those with underlying health conditions and those over 70) can still meet people indoors and outdoors, but extra care should be taken around increased hygiene and social distancing.
+- Clinically vulnerable people (including those with underlying health conditions and those over 70) can still meet people indoors and outdoors, especially as all have now been offered the first dose of the vaccine.
+But, extra care should be taken around increased hygiene and social distancing.

 - You can still use public transport if you are travelling to visit someone indoor or outdoors now, but the government could urge that if you can travel in another way, you should do so.

 - You will likely be able to, with ventilation and a focus on hygiene, share a private vehicle with someone from outside of your household.
 But if possible, avoid doing this.